Asynchronous Approximation of a Single Component of the Solution to a Linear System: Introduction

 Solving large systems of linear equations is a problem of great interest due to its relevance to a variety of applications across science and engineering, such as solving large scale optimization problems, approximating solutions to partial differential equations, and modeling network centralities.
 Due to the large scale of these systems, it becomes useful to have an algorithm which can approximate only a few components of the solution without computing over the entire matrix.
 Such an algorithm would also lead to efficient ranking and comparison methods.
 As solving a system of linear equations is fundamentally a problem which involves the full matrix, computing a single component of the solution is non-trivial.

 In this era of big data, the classic computation model has changed significantly to accomodate for computation which is too large to compute within a single processor's memory.
-We will consider a distributed cloud computation model, in which there are many processors with small constant size memory, yet they have access through the cloud to a distributed file system, e.g. GoogleFS or HDFS, which stores the information regarding the entire matrix.
+We will consider a distributed cloud computation model inspired by frameworks such as Mapreduce \cite{DeanGhemawat08} or its open source implementation Hadoop \cite{Borthakur07} or its memory efficient open-source implementation Spark \cite{ZahariaChowdhuryFranklinShenkerStoica10}, in which there are many processors with small constant size memory, yet they have access through the cloud to a distributed file system (DFS) which stores the information regarding the entire matrix.
 Our algorithm will consist of a sequence of small tasks which can be assigned to different processors to compute asynchronously.
 We will measure the cost of our algorithm via the amount of computational resources consumed, e.g. number of tasks, DFS accesses, and memory consumed.